 Finca Vigía is a unique cultural treasure, drawing together Cuba and the United States in its shared heritage.
 Ernest Hemingway is a popular and much revered literary figure in Cuba.
 Finca Vigía serves as a strong reminder of the influence Cuba had on Hemingway's career.
 This beautiful country estate was a place he lived longer than any other.
 Because of political differences between the two countries, little is known outside Cuba about Hemingway's years there.
 Finca Vigía offers the missing pieces to the puzzle, allowing scholars and the public a deeper, more complete picture of Hemingway.
 Yet, time is running out for the preservation of Finca Vigía and its contents.

 Derelict and distressed, Finca Vigía and its treasures were, until just a few years ago, in danger of destruction from heat, humidity, pests, and the sheer passage of time.
-Through the Foundation’s initiative, Finca Vigía has made both the World Monuments Fund list of 100 Most Endangered sites, and The National Trust for Historic Preservation’s 11 Most Endangered Places.
+Through the Foundation’s initiative, Finca Vigía was placed on the World Monuments Fund list of 100 Most Endangered sites, and The National Trust for Historic Preservation’s 11 Most Endangered Places.
 Due to the work of the Finca Vigía Foundation in collaboration with the Consejo Nacional de Patrimonio Cultural within the Cuban Ministry of Culture, the estate and its collection are in the process of being preserved by a bi-national team of architects, engineers, and conservators.
 The accomplishments of the past twelve years are many.

 Preserved, completely, to it’s 1950’s splendor, Ernest Hemingway’s main home;

 Taught best practices in museum maintenance and collection care; Restored Hemingway’s fishing boat, Pilar;